Daytona Beach

 4 Rivers Smokehouse

-Best BBQ in the market, across from the Speedway
+Best BBQ in the market

 A Florida-based chain that consistently earns its reputation.
 The 18-hour smoked brisket is the order.
 Located at One Daytona, making it convenient for groups staying near the Speedway corridor.
 The full bar at this location is a bonus.